 ▷ are looking for fresh perspectives on themselves, their work or career

-▷ want to sharpen their thoughts and ideas together with someone who listens, questions and observes without judgement and prejudice, and who enables you to reveal your inner workings, deepen your understanding and clarify your thinking
+▷ want to sharpen their thoughts and expand their views, together with someone who listens, questions and observes without judgement and prejudice, and who enables you to reveal your inner workings, deepen your understanding and clarify your thinking

-▷ a 3-hour mentoring session, while walking through The Hague, Rotterdam or Amsterdam
+▷ a 3-hour walking mentoring session in The Hague, Rotterdam or Amsterdam

 ▷ always one-on-one